rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

     Preordering        : 2.04658
     Components ranking : 11.92288

 With 64 sorting threads and 32 ranking threads, we need 25.4 sec., about 11 sec. for the 7-tiling step and about 12 sec. for ranking the 146579 components.
-The fill-rate 0f the sparse outranking digraph is 0.002%.
+The fill-rate of the resulting sparse outranking digraph is 0.002%.

 Back to :ref:`Content Table <Tutorial-label>`